-These awards are welcome small tokens of recognition by some of Ian’s industry peers.
-He entered the awards for recognition and to see how he fitted into his peers’ framework of credibility.
+These awards are welcome tokens of recognition by some of Ian’s industry peers.
+Ian enters awards for recognition to know how he fits into peers and the public framework of credibility.

 • Awards • Exhibitions • Murals • Media

-• 2018 RODNEY ART AWARDS – (Warkworth, New Zealand) 3rd place.
-Mixed media, acrylic enhanced, digital photo art
+• 2018 RODNEY ART AWARDS – 3rd place.
+(Warkworth, New Zealand) “THIRST AND CHARACTER 1”, Mixed media, acrylic enhanced, digital photo art

 • 2017 GREAT SUMMER HOLIDAY ART EXHIBITION (Snells Beach – NZ) 4 lead Pencil illustrations